 Is it true my warranty is voided if I don’t get my furnace serviced?

-Most manufacturers’ warranties require yearly HVAC maintenance to keep valid, so missing your tune-ups can possibly result in losing your heating system warranty, which can be major money if your system does ever breakdown in the middle of extreme temperatures.
-Be sure to get all you can from your warranty by making sure it stays valid as long as possible with routine furnace system tune-ups from Service Experts.
+Most manufacturers’ warranties require yearly HVAC maintenance to keep valid, so missing your tune-ups can actually result in losing your heating system warranty, which can be major money if your system does ever malfunction in the middle of extreme temperatures.
+Make sure you get all you can from your warranty by making sure it stays valid as long as possible with routine furnace system tune-ups from Service Experts.

 What can I do to troubleshoot my furnace before calling a tech for service?

 Here are a couple troubleshooting tips we suggest checking out early on in the heating season: 1.
 Inspect your home’s air filter

 Air filters can easily be written off, but their importance to your home’s furnace efficiency cannot be overstated.
 Dirty air filters can mean a variety of comfort problems for homeowners, including: